Understanding FIFA's Agents Regulations

-This webinar will help you understanding how FIFA’s Agents Regulations will impact national federations.
+This video will help you understanding how FIFA’s Agents Regulations will impact national federations.
 Leagues, clubs, agents and players.

 Luís Villas-Boas Pires, Head of Agents, FIFA